HugoMatilla/Effective-JAVA-Summary/README.md

 ## 18. Prefer interfaces to abstract classes
 Java permits only single Inheritance, this restriction on abstract classes severely contrains their use as type functions.

-Intefaces is generally the best way to define a type that permits multiple implementations.
+Inteface is generally the best way to define a type that permits multiple implementations.

-Existing classes can be easily retrofitted to implement a new interface.
+Existing classes can be easily retro-fitted to implement a new interface.

 Interfaces are ideal for defining mixins (a type that a class can implement in addition to its primary type to declare that it provides some optional bahaviour)